Parikkala: Education

 A comprehensive school, one of the first rural schools in Karelia of Ladoga, was founded in 1907.
 In 1910 the first three-class school building was built; later it expanded to include a gymnasium, hall and kitchen.
 A grand piano was provided in the hall, and Finnish artists Toivo Kuula and Oskar Merikanto held their concerts there when visiting Parikkala.
 Upper secondary school started in the year 1940 and the first class graduated in 1943.
 The largest number of pupils was in the 1950s, when over 500 pupils attended school there.

 Traveling and routes

 Parikkala is located on the main railway line from Helsinki to Joensuu.
 A railway station is located in the middle of Parikkala village center.
 Traveling time is about three and half hours from Helsinki, and all passenger trains stop at Parikkala.
 The city of Imatra is about 60 km south of Parikkala.

+Attractions

+One of Parikkala's most famous attractions is the park of more than 500 sculptures worked by Veijo Rönkkönen, located along the Highway 6.
+This sculpture park has been called one of the "most terrifying places on Earth".